Do you often feel stressed, anxious or down? Does it feel like there is just too much to do, take in and remember to

 Mindfulness and meditation can make a life-changing difference in dealing with the challenges of everyday life.
 But where to start?

 You might like the idea of meditating and living more mindfully, but how can you find the time for yet another thing to do and accomplish?
 And often the task of calming our thoughts and emotions can seem impossible and perhaps even a little alienating and frightening.
 After all: 'I think, therefore I am'!
 Am I supposed to stop thinking to feel better?
 What happens if I don't think?
 Am I still me?
 Do I lose my edge?

 As mindfulness and meditation has become very popular in recent years there are also a lot of misconceptions and false expectations of what the practice involves and what it can offer.

 Mindfulness-based Stress Reduction (MBSR) is an evidence-based course that was established by Jon Kabat-Zinn at the University of Massachusetts Medical Centre in 1979.
 A lot of research about the benefits of mindfulness practice is based on this Gold Standard course.
 It consists of eight 2 ½ hour sessions and one whole retreat day.
 The course offers a safe place to learn and explore meditation and mindfulness in a group while being guided by teacher.
 It's an opportunity to establish your own mindfulness practice and overcome difficulties you might encounter when starting out.

-Less stress this spring: Drama to Calmer's next MBSR course starts on 21st April and will be offered live online via Zoom
+Drama to Calmer's next MBSR course starts on 7th October and will be offered live online via Zoom

 On the 8-week programme participants learn about stress, and explore the habitual, automatic behavioural, physical, emotional and cognitive patterns of stress reactivity, as well as investigate, in detail, more effective and skillful responses to the challenges and demands of everyday life.